eventsauce-symfony/eventsauce-bundle/README.md

 `message`

-- Message is send to the any handler that supports the Message type
+- Message is send to the any handler that supports the Message type.
+You have to manually check event type
 - Message object includes the event and headers

 ### Aggregates